Hikikomono/checkProductAvailability/README.md

 # checkMacbookAvailability.sh

-Bash-script that checks availability of a product at Mediamarkt (AT) and Saturn Online Store (AT)  </br>
+Python CLI application that checks the availability of a product at Mediamarkt (AT), Saturn Online Store (AT), E-Tec (AT)  </br>

 Example Input / Output:
-Input: URL of product, eg: "https://www.saturn.at/de/product/_apple-macbook-pro-16"
+Input: URL of product, e.g.: "https://www.saturn.at/de/product/apple-macbook-pro-16"
 Output: "Product X available"
 Output: "Product X not available"